Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ### Enhancements

+* [#288](https://github.com/Icinga/icinga-powershell-plugins/issues/288) Adds support to `Invoke-IcingaCheckPartitionSpace` to define mandatory partitions which should always be present
 * [#366](https://github.com/Icinga/icinga-powershell-plugins/issues/366) Adds support to `Invoke-IcingaCheckCPU` to report top CPU consuming process information as well as a switch to change the overall load from average to sum

 # 1.11.1 (2023-11-07)